Loading Results

 Print

 If you’re going to the gym or working out at home regularly, you deserve kudos, no matter what your level.
 That's because exercise is one of the most beneficial things you can do for your health.
-But inadvertent mistakes in the gym could lead to injury -- and hurt, not help, your overall health.
+But inadvertent mistakes in the gym could lead to injury and hurt, not help, your overall health.
 Here are five mistakes I often see people making in the gym and what you can do about it.

 Form

 It's essential to maintain proper form when exercising to keep your body safe and prevent injury.
 For example, squatting is a popular exercise, but is commonly performed incorrectly.
 Proper squatting technique is when your feet remain flat on the floor and your hips shift back as if sitting into a chair.
 Common mistakes made when squatting are rising up onto the toes allowing the knees to come forward past the toes.
-Taking the time to correct your form will not only improve the efficacy of the exercise, but also keep you safe from injury.
+Taking the time to correct your form will not only improve the effectiveness of the exercise, but also keep you safe from injury.
 I would recommend using a seated weight machine when exercising if you have trouble maintaining proper form with dumbbells.
 Machines are designed to keep you in proper form when exercising.
 Using a mirror can also be helpful for getting visual feedback.

 Sets/Reps